The ANITA Anomalous Events and Axion Quark Nuggets: Some technical details on the AQN properties.

 In addition to these suppression factors, there is a number of many-body effects which may modify the estimate (\ref{N}).
 For example, there is the Debye screening with the corresponding length $ \lambda_D$ being defined by the formula \be \lambda_D\approx \sqrt{\frac{T}{4\pi\alpha n (r, T)}}~~, \ee where $n (r, T)$ is the background positron density determined by (\ref{density}).

 The Debye screening normally applies to the situation when a single external charge $q$ is inserted into the plasma.
-In this case the charge $q$ will be screened on the scale $\lambda_D$, i.e $q\exp (- {r^*}/{\lambda_D}) $.
-There are few assumptions for the Debye screening to be operational.
-First of all the elementary processes responsible for the screening should be much faster than the typical time scales of a slowly moving external charge $q$.
-Secondly, the density of the external charges $q$ must be much smaller than the density of the charged particles in surrounding plasma.
+In this case, the charge $q$ will be screened on the scale of $\lambda_D$, i.e $q\exp (- {r^*}/{\lambda_D}) $.
+There are a few assumptions for the Debye screening to be operational.
+First of all, the elementary processes responsible for the screening should be much faster than the typical time scales of a slowly moving external charge $q$.
+Secondly, the density of the external charges $q$ must be much smaller than the density of the charged particles in the surrounding plasma.
 Both assumptions are not justified in our case when we treat the produced electrons as the inserted external charges.
-The density (\ref{fermi}) of the $e^+e^-$ pairs (which are treated as external charges) is also greater than background density (\ref{density}) at distance $r^*$.
-Therefore, we do not expect that the Debye screening is operational in the present circumstances, and we ignored it in our order of magnitude estimate (\ref{N}). \exclude{Nevertheless, if we literally apply the Debye screening to the produced electrons (\ref{N}) we will have a suppression factor on the level of \be \exp{\left(-\frac{r^*}{\lambda_D} \right)} \sim 10^{-5}. \ee }